mserouar/SegVeg/README.md

 To perform the first stage, please find more information on : ⌚ **WORK IN PROGRESS** ⌚

 ## 📦 DATA <a name="models"></a>

-All freely available DATA could be found in the [[docs](https://smp.readthedocs.io/en/latest/models.html#unet)] folder.

 #### 1. Features